On the rationality problem for quadric bundles: Introduction

-As aforementioned, any $r$-fold quadric bundle over a rational base of dimension $n$ with $r>2^n-2$ is rational by Lang's theorem \cite{lang}, cf.\ \cite[II.4.5]{serre}.
-Theorem \ref{thm:classification:2} shows that this result is sharp; that is, a smooth (stably) non-rational complex $r$-fold quadric bundle over a rational base of dimension $n$ exists if and only if $r\leq 2^n-2$.
+As aforementioned, any complex $r$-fold quadric bundle over a rational base of dimension $n$ with $r>2^n-2$ is rational by Lang's theorem.
+This shows that the condition on $n$ and $r$ in Theorem \ref{thm:classification:2} is optimal; that is, a smooth (stably) non-rational complex $r$-fold quadric bundle over a rational base of dimension $n$ exists if and only if $r\leq 2^n-2$.

-While the rationality problem is solved for many types of conic bundles \cite{artin-mumford,I,voisin,HKT,beauville4,BB,ABGP,AO}, even for smooth quadric surface bundles, progress has been made only recently by Hassett, Pirutka and Tschinkel.
-They proved that the very general fibres of three families of quadric surface bundles over $\CP^2$, degenerated over plane octic curves, are not stably rational \cite{HPT,HPT2,HPT3}.
-Each family contains a dense set of smooth rational fourfolds and so they obtained the first examples of non-rational varieties with rational deformation types.
+For $r=1,2$ (resp.\ $r=3,4,5,6$), the first examples of (stably) irrational quadric bundles over rational bases have been produced by Artin--Mumford \cite{artin-mumford} (resp.\ Colliot-Th\'el\`ene--Ojanguren \cite{CTO}).
+While those examples are singular, examples of smooth quadric bundles that are (stably) irrational have up till now only been produced for $r=1$ and $r=2$.
+Indeed, while the rationality problem is solved for many types of smooth conic bundles \cite{I,voisin,HKT,beauville4,BB,ABGP,AO}, even for smooth quadric surface bundles, progress has been made only recently by Hassett, Pirutka and Tschinkel.
+They proved that the very general fibres of three families of quadric surface bundles over $\CP_\C^2$, degenerated over plane octic curves, are not stably rational \cite{HPT,HPT2,HPT3}.
+Each family contains a dense set of smooth rational fourfolds and so they obtained the first examples of non-rational varieties with rational deformations.
 The next result shows more generally that for any positive integer $r$, deformation invariance of rationality fails for $r$-fold quadric bundles over rational bases.

 \begin{theorem} Let $r$ be a positive integer.
 Then there is a smooth complex projective family $\pi:\mathcal X\longrightarrow B$ of smooth complex varieties such that each fibre $X_b=\pi^{-1}(b)$ is an $r$-fold quadric bundle over some complex projective space, satisfying the following: \begin{enumerate} \item for very general $t\in B$, the fibre $X_t$ is not stably rational; \item the set $\{ b\in B\mid X_b\ \text{is rational}\}$ is dense in $B$ for the analytic topology. \end{enumerate} \end{theorem}